DmxLarchey/Kruskal-Veldman/README.md

   and its properties can be difficult to establish, depending on which framework is used to implement it (eg `list` or `vec` based rose trees).
-The [`Kruskal-Finite`](https://github.com/DmxLarchey/Kruskal-Finite) library tools where specifically designed to allow for manageable proofs of that those quasi-morphisms have finite inverse images.
+The [`Kruskal-Finite`](https://github.com/DmxLarchey/Kruskal-Finite) library tools where specifically designed to allow for manageable proofs that those quasi-morphisms have finite inverse images.

 # How to enter the recursive proof in more details